Anush A. John

 The question is not can a Christian drink alcohol.
 Of course, the Christian can drink alcohol – there is no direct command against it.

 When people usually have discussions about this topic, the discussion usually degenerates into a nonsensical, pointless, futile effort.
-The reason I believe this is the case is that the argument and counter-argument is usually point-by-point.
-By doing a point by point argument it is impossible to convince a person one way or the other, because there is no direct command one way or the other.
-I believe in lieu of a point-by-point argument the way to look at this matter is similar to the arguments that look at the existence of God.
+The reason I believe this is the case is that the argument and counter-argument are usually point-by-point.
+By doing a point-by-point argument it is impossible to convince a person one way or the other because there is no direct command one way or the other.
+I believe instead of a point-by-point argument the way to look at this matter is similar to the arguments that look at the existence of God.

 Similarly, taking the arguments for or against the use of alcohol point by point is completely futile.
 Instead, I believe a person should take the entire argument FOR the use of alcohol versus AGAINST and consider not whether there is conclusive evidence for or against, but rather: is it more PROBABLE than not that one is better than the other in our effort to please God?
 And then, do accordingly.